Arnhold Holdings Ltd.: Arnhold Brothers Limited (China) (1917–1919)

 On 1 October 1917, they incorporated Arnhold Brothers Limited (China), in Hong Kong, under British law, but with headquarters in Shanghai, (which was reconstituted as a British company after 1919.
 E.D.
 Sassoon & Co. became the majority shareholder in 1923 after a merger According to Stella Dong, its "most attractive asset was the Cathay Land Company, ownership of which gave Sir Victor control of a number of apartment buildings and a hotel in the International Settlement as well as choice housing estates in the French Concession."
 Arnhold's served as a front for Sassoon's political interests in the International Settlement.

 Arnhold & Co.
 (1919)

 Harry Edward Arnhold was the initial chairman of Arnhold & Company, a trading company that became a leading distributor of building materials and engineering equipment.

 Headquartered in the Arnhold Building at 6 Kiukiang Road, Shanghai until its relocation in 1930 to the third floor of Sassoon House at 1 Nanking Road.
 Arnhold & Co. flourished until 1949 when, with the change of Government in China, the headquarters relocated to Hong Kong.
+In 1951, Arnold acquired Lane Crawford and takeover its properties and assets from Matsuzakaya.
 Mr. Maurice Green who had been associated with the company since the Sassoon takeover, acquired the controlling interest in Arnhold in 1957.